 Company C occupied this town, and occupation is ugly.
 It doesn’t matter how you justify it—in this case, blockading the southern coast of Samar so that the guerrillas in the mountains could not be resupplied, a legitimate military purpose.
 It also doesn’t matter if the occupation starts off peacefully, which it did in Balangiga.
 It is not going to stay that way.
 The lesson of occupation throughout world history—no matter whether we are talking about ancient Greek occupation of Jerusalem, Israeli occupation of Lebanon, the Soviet occupation of Afghanistan, or the American occupation of the Philippines—things will go downhill.
+People will suffer.

 I am greatly indebted to Philippine historian Rolando O. Borrinaga and British writer Bob Couttie for their first-hand research and outstanding work on Balangiga.
 In my version of the story, I have taken some liberties—merging characters to simplify things for the reader, renaming a few people—but I hope that my unwitting mentors will find that I got the big brush strokes right.
 All errors are my own, of course.

-On Sunday, September 28, 1901, the morning after the town fiesta, a church bell rang.
-Nothing unusual about that—until men dressed as women streamed out of the church with machetes.
+On Sunday, September 28, 1901, the morning after the town fiesta, the police chief attacked the American sentry.
+A church bell rang.
+Warriors rushed out of the jungle line east of town.
+Others dressed as women streamed out of the church with machetes.
 The American soldiers were eating breakfast.
 Dozens would die immediately and gruesomely.
-A little more than half would manage to escape, but several of them would die along the way of their wounds or from other attacks.
+A little more than half would manage to escape, and several of them would die along the way of their wounds or from other attacks.
 In total, 48 of 77 Americans would die.

-Americans blamed the Filipino revolutionaries for streaming out of the jungle to attack the town, but the truth Borrinaga and Couttie uncovered is that the town actually planned the attack themselves.
+Americans blamed the Filipino revolutionaries—General Lukban’s men in the interior of Samar—but the truth Borrinaga and Couttie uncovered is that the town actually planned the attack themselves.
 They may have borrowed some men from villages outside Balangiga proper, and they may have coordinated with the revolutionaries, but this was a town fighting back against the soldiers who had imprisoned them.

 After that, all hell broke loose.
 If there is something more violent than the rising up of an occupied people, it is the revenge exacted by a conventional military force armed to the teeth.
-General Jacob “Hell Roaring Jake” Smith ordered his men to turn the entire island into “a howling wilderness” by striking down all men and boys capable of carrying arms, which he defined as all those over ten years old.
-According to the men under his command, they ignored that part of the order.
-But they did make a special trip back to Balangiga to burn down the town and exact revenge.
-They embargoed the entire island, burned more villages, and torched rice stores.
-(Remember that rice was currency for all sides in this conflict.)
-Months of revenge resulted in the deaths of thousands on Samar, maybe as many as 15,000, according to Borrinaga.
+The American commander in Samar ordered his men to turn the entire island into “a howling wilderness” by striking down all men and boys capable of carrying arms, which he defined as all those over ten years old.
+His orders were in direct violation of General Order No. 100, which served as the American law of war at this time.

 This was the My Lai moment of the Philippine-American War, and it was just as explosive to the American public as that incident in Vietnam was.
 For the first time, with the advent of the trans-Pacific telegraph cable, the American public could follow events with an immediacy that had been previously impossible.
 The excesses of the Army now blanketed newspapers and magazines Stateside.
 Though military authorities tried to censor the press by controlling the telegraph lines out of Manila, reporters got around this by traveling to Hong Kong to wire their stories.
 The courts-martial of several American officers made daily headlines, and Senate hearings began on the issue of American atrocities in the Philippines.